 2. Don’t wear your best clothes.
 If you take your camera and mobile phone with you, make sure they’re protected.
 You can get simple waterproofed phone and camera covers at Tesco and 7 Eleven.
 Note: the water battles often start 1-2 days earlier – be prepared!

 3. If you want to play safe or really don’t like it, stock up on food for 3-4 days, don’t leave your hotel / house or stay at a shopping mall.

-4. Avoid driving car or motorbike.
+4. Avoid driving a car or motorbike.
 As this is the Thai New Year, celebrations are everywhere around town.
 If you ride TukTuk, be prepared to get soaked.
-Many people –both, locals and foreigners- get drunk and Songkran in particular is the time when most accidents happening.
+Many people –both, locals and foreigners- get drunk, and Songkran, in particular, is the time when most accidents happening.

 5. Avoid swallowing water (especially from water pistols) at all times.
 A number of people got serious stomach problems in recent years.

 6. By law, you have to carry your passport at all times.
 It’s risky though to take it with you, so make copies and shrink and laminate them.